nginxinc/nginx-azure-workshops/labs/lab9/readme.md

     Submit your Nginx Configuration.

-1. Update your local DNS `/etc/hosts` file, add `juiceshop.example.com` to your list of FQDNs for this Workshop, using the Public IP of your Nginx for Azure instance.
+1. Update your local DNS `/etc/hosts` file, and add `juiceshop.example.com` to your list of Hostnames for this Workshop, using the Public IP of your Nginx for Azure instance.
 This now makes it FOUR hostnames active on 1 IP Address.

     ```bash
     cat /etc/hosts